 - You can no longer afford your policy.

 For instance, some policyholders originally purchased a life insurance policy to provide financial security for their children in the case they passed away, but today, their children have grown up and are financially independent.
 Other seniors have underfunded retirement accounts as a result of the 2007 financial crises and simply could use the extra infusion of money.
+Or, an aggressive life insurance agent sold you a policy that you didn’t really want in the first place, but ended up keeping.
+There are all good reasons to consider selling your policy.

 What Is Your Policy Worth to a Buyer?